-The Western Trade Coast is being declared Western Australia’s first State Development Area under the State Development Act 2025, to plan for the future of the State’s premier industrial region.
-Visit the Western Trade Coast State Development Area page for more details.
+The Western Trade Coast has been declared Western Australia’s first State Development Area under the State Development Act 2025, to plan for the future of the State’s premier industrial region.
+Visit the Western Trade Coast State Development Area webpage for more details.

 What State Development Areas are